Frank-Mayer/Schule/GSE1/Dependency Injecction.md

 #### Singleton

-A new Service is created only once during the DI container's lifetime, and used everywhere.
+A new service is created only once during the DI container's lifetime and used everywhere.

 #### Transient

-The DI container creates a new instance of the service, every time it is requested.
+The DI container creates a new instance of the service every time it is requested.

 #### Scoped